Wapping: Wapping dispute

-Society

 Landmarks

-Perhaps Wapping's greatest attraction is the Thames foreshore itself, and the venerable public houses that face onto it.
-A number of the 'watermen's stairs', such as Wapping Old Stairs and Pelican Stairs (by the Prospect of Whitby) give public access to a littoral zone (for the Thames is tidal at this point) littered with flotsam, jetsam and fragments of old dock installations.
+Perhaps Wapping's greatest attraction is the Thames foreshore itself and the venerable public houses that face onto it.
+A number of the 'watermen's stairs', such as Wapping Old Stairs and Pelican Stairs (by the Prospect of Whitby), give public access to a littoral zone (for the Thames is tidal at this point) littered with flotsam, jetsam and fragments of old dock installations.
 The area is popular with amateur archaeologists and treasure hunters.
 This activity is known as mudlarking; the term for a shore scavenger in the 18th and 19th centuries was a mudlark.

-St George in the East on Cannon Street Road is one of six Hawksmoor churches in London, built from 1714 to 1729, with funding from the Commission for Building Fifty New Churches.
-The church was hit by a bomb during the Blitz the original interior was destroyed by the fire, but the walls and distinctive "pepper-pot" towers remained intact.
-In 1964 a modern church interior was constructed inside the existing walls for the active congregation, and a new flat built under each corner tower.
+St George in the East, on Cannon Street Road, is one of six Hawksmoor churches in London, built from 1714 to 1729, with funding from the Commission for Building Fifty New Churches.
+The church was hit by a bomb during the Blitz and the original interior was destroyed by the fire, but the walls and distinctive pepper-pot towers remained intact.
+In 1964, a modern church interior was constructed inside the existing walls for the active congregation and a new flat built under each corner tower.
 Behind the church lies St George's Gardens, the original cemetery, which was passed to Stepney Council to maintain as a public park in mid-Victorian times.
-At the outbreak of the Second World War the crypt of the church was used as a public air raid shelter and was fully occupied when the aforementioned bomb struck.
-There were no casualties and everyone was evacuated safely (thanks to the air raid wardens and fire brigade).
+At the outbreak of the Second World War, the crypt of the church was used as a public air raid shelter and was fully occupied when the aforementioned bomb struck; there were no casualties and everyone was evacuated safely, thanks to the air raid wardens and fire brigade.

 St John's Church, Wapping, the oldest church in Wapping, built in 1756 by Joel Johnson, was also hit by a bomb during WWII.
-The distinctive lead-topped tower remains, and the former churchyard is a public park.
-Adjoining the church is St John's Old School, founded c.
-1695 for the new parish and rebuilt together with the church in 1756.The "Execution Dock" was located on the Thames.
+The distinctive lead-topped tower remains and the former churchyard is a public park.
+Adjoining the church is St John's Old School, founded c.1695 for the new parish and rebuilt together with the church in 1756.

+The Execution Dock was located on the Thames.
 It was used by the Admiralty for over 400 years (as late as 1830) to hang pirates that had been convicted and sentenced to death by the Admiralty court.
 The Admiralty only had jurisdiction over crimes on the sea, so the dock was located within their jurisdiction by being located far enough offshore as to be beyond the low-tide mark.
 It was used to kill the notorious Captain Kidd.
 Many prisoners would be executed together as a public event in front of a crowd of onlookers after being paraded from the Marshalsea Prison across London Bridge and past the Tower of London to the dock.